kevincruxz/etch-a-sketch/README.md

 # etch-a-sketch
-interactive sketchpad built in javascript, html &amp; css, include options like multicolor, expand the grid
+interactive sketchpad built in javascript, html & css, including options like multicolor, expand the grid, etc. with animations